Set actions/checkout fetch-depth: 0 vs 1 vs 2 in GitHub Actions

 with:

-fetch-depth: 0 # clones the ENTIRE git history, slow on large reposWhy it matters
+fetch-depth: 0 # clones the ENTIRE git history, slow on large reposSeen in the wild

 When to use